arni1981/boltaspa/README.md

 ```

 # TODO
-One thing missing sorely is testing, I hope to start that soon.
+* One thing missing sorely is testing, I hope to start that soon.
-Make sure everything is translated, and translated properly.
+* Make sure everything is translated, and translated properly.
-Add `scenic` and `fx` gems to handle views, triggers and functions in a better way.
+* Add `scenic` and `fx` gems to handle views, triggers and functions in a better way.

+# Boltaspá?
+Yeah, it means literally "ball prediction" in Icelandic, has nothing to do with a crystal ball though.
+I decided to just keep the name for the english version also.